 Use the following messages and social graphics to communicate and underscore key details about COVID-19, influenza, and RSV immunizations for respiratory illness prevention in your community.
 This guide is designed to communicate the information that is most relevant to the general public.
 We recommend adapting messaging for your local context.
+The guide is also available in Spanish.

 Coronavirus (COVID-19) Immunizations